William McKinley: Gerrymandering and defeat for reelection

 For 1890, the Democrats gerrymandered McKinley one final time, placing Stark County in the same district as one of the strongest pro-Democrat counties, Holmes, populated by solidly Democratic Pennsylvania Dutch.
 Based on past results, Democrats thought the new boundaries should produce a Democratic majority of 2,000 to 3,000.
 The Republicans could not reverse the gerrymander, as legislative elections would not be held until 1891, but they could throw all their energies into the district.
-The McKinley Tariff was a main theme of the Democratic campaign nationwide, and there was considerable attention paid to McKinley's race.
+The McKinley Tariff was a main theme of the Democratic campaign nationwide, and considerable attention was paid to McKinley's race.
 The Republican Party sent its leading orators to Canton, including Blaine (then Secretary of State), Speaker Reed, and President Harrison.
 The Democrats countered with their best spokesmen on tariff issues.
 McKinley tirelessly stumped his new district, reaching out to its 40,000 voters to explain that his tariff:

 was framed for the people ... as a defense to their industries, as a protection to the labor of their hands, as a safeguard to the happy homes of American workingmen, and as a security to their education, their wages, and their investments ...
 It will bring to this country a prosperity unparalleled in our own history and unrivalled in the history of the world."